xyleroo/RcGear/README.md

 and right landing gear from one RC channel.
 Each gear has a upper and lower limit switch and a DC motor controlled by one half of a MX1508 H-bridge driver.
+Pictures and more info can be found at [xyleroo](https://www.xyleroo.de/rcgear.html)

 # Arudino Pins